LukeShortCloud/rootpages/src/programming/machine_learning.rst

    -  Download the latest version `here <https://ollama.com/download/Ollama-darwin.zip>`__.

 Ollama provides many different models.
 These are categorized by how many billions (B) of parameters the use.
 The higher the number, the more accurate it is but at the cost of more memory usage.
-The download size of a model is usually also the minimum size of VRAM needed to run the model.
-[10]
+[10] Refer to the `models section <#models>`__ for the top models.
+Refer to the `quantization section <#quantization>`__ for more information about the size and accuracy of models.

 For PCs, use Ollama 8B for ChatGPT 3.5 quality.
 It is a 5 GB download.
 [11]